Home

 A common one revolves around beans.
 Beans are delicious, nutritious low in fat and quite filling.
 Black beans, or turtle beans as they are also known, are part of our staple diet in Mexico.
 They are full of iron and really easy to cook.
 I often find people buying the cans of beans we sell in the shop considering to buy the raw ones, but after some pause, choosing to buy the tinned ones instead.
 Don't take me wrong, the tinned ones are lovely and very handy, but I often wonder why people prefer them to the real deal, to the ones you make from scratch.
 Are they put off by their look, the overnight soaking, the cooking and the storing of a whole kilo of cooked beans?
 I must admit that the general lack of enthusiasm for this wholesome raw ingredient baffles me.

-I've posted before my recipe for beans using pinto beans.
+I've posted before my recipe for home made refried beans using pinto beans.
 Here I want to share with you how to make whole black beans from scratch.
 Once they're made, they are very versatile: you can eat them whole, as a soup (as I have done here) or you can make them into black refried beans as the recipe above.
 Whatever you chose to do with your beans, this post is meant to demystify the handling of this lovely pulse and to encourage you to cook them from scratch.
 Don't be put off by having to cook a whole kilo of these beans, they freeze extremely well, so cook the kilo and divide it in 4-6 portions and freeze them whole.
 Whenever you're making refried beans or your favourite chili con carne, take them out and defrost them overnight or in the microwave.

 Note: you will need a pressure cooker for this; if you don't have one and are a Mexican food enthusiast, you might consider investing in one?
 Argos does all sorts of pressure cookers for as little as 23 euro and you will use it many, many times in Mexican cooking.